Vansh3503/Style_Wrappp_Ecommerce_Website/README.md

 5. Use the Contact page to get in touch with the Style&Wrap team, and messages will be processed via Firebase.

-## Credits

-This website was designed and developed by Vansh Malhotra to showcase frontend and backend web development skills.
-The AI/ML-based recommendation system backend is implemented using Python with appropriate AI/ML libraries, while user login and registration are connected with Firebase.

 For any questions or feedback, please feel free to contact vanshmalhotra353@gmail.com.